sheidamehrazi73/edge-ai-activity-recognition/README.md

-# edge-ai-activity-recognition
-A lightweight Edge AI model for human activity recognition using accelerometer data.
 # Human Activity Recognition using Edge AI & TensorFlow Lite

 This project focuses on real-time human activity recognition (HAR) using accelerometer data processed on edge devices.
 A lightweight deep learning model is trained and converted to TensorFlow Lite for deployment on mobile or embedded systems.